jabteepabuser/NetNinja-Tutorial/notes.md

     THIS WILL NOW RUN SINCE WE SWITCHED FALSE INTO !FALSE WHICH IS = TRUE.
 }

---DOUBLE EQUALS VS TRIPLE EQUALS
+--//DOUBLE EQUALS VS TRIPLE EQUALS

 = means assignment
 == comparison but ignores the types